merlinthemagic/MTS/README.md

 It should work against other versions as long as they are the same flavor of Linux.
 PHP need only run as the standard webserver user, but the returned shell can have root priviliges.

-Your server must have php 5 or newer installed and a webserver like apache.
+Your server must have php 5 or newer installed.
 All other dependencies are resolved during setup.

+Mandetory packages:
+python
+screen

+Optional packages:
+sudo

 There are 2 ways to obtain root priviliges.